locka99/cpp-to-rust-book/features_of_rust/comments.md

 # Comments

-Rust comments are pretty much like C++ except they may contain Unicode since .rs files are UTF-8 encoded:
+Rust comments are similar to C++ except they may contain Unicode since .rs files are UTF-8 encoded:

 ```rust
 /*